Prepare for Texas Certification Tests

 - Your official transcripts from any college, university or teaching program you’ve attended.

-- Copies of your certification(s).
+- A copy of your teaching certificate.

 - Proof of English language proficiency, if you earned your degree outside the U.S. (more on that in our Teacher Prep Program Guide)